roncoalson/CMCA-master/pain.md

 ### Cannabis helps alleviate pain from conditions such as spinal injuries and Fibromyalgia.

-Often, cannabis can be more effective than opioids and other pharmaceutical drugs in alleviating pain, particularly for chronic pain.
-Illinois doctors now recognize cannabis as an effective tool to treat fibromayalgia and other chronic pain problems.

-Cannabis can help with:
+Tens of millions of Americans live with chronic pain.
+Many are prescribed opioid painkillers.
+In 2016 33,000 Americans died from opioid overdose.
+Many people in Chicago use cannabis to help with their successful management of chronic pain.
+Some of the symptoms that cancer patients find cannabis helps with include:

+* Stiffness
+* Lack of mobility
+* Inability to sleep at night
-* Nausea and vomiting
+* Edginess
+* Lack of quality of life
-* Weakness
+* Feelings of Isolation
 * Loss of appetite
-* Loss of weight
-* Pain
-* Aches in bones
-* Swelling
+* Weight gain
-* Lack of sleep
 * High anxiety

+Opiates are some of the worst ways to treat chronic pain.
+They cause depression, weight gain, dependency and addiction.
+Often, cannabis can be more effective than opioids and other pharmaceutical drugs in alleviating chronic pain.
+Illinois doctors now recognize cannabis as an effective tool to treat pain symptoms.